wences-sanchez/Knowledge-Base/pages/Terraform (highlights).md

 	- 1. Why Terraform
 	- 2. Getting Started with Terraform
 		- -
-		- The goal of DevOps is to make software delivery vastly more efficient. #space
+		- The goal of DevOps is to make software delivery vastly more efficient. #ñspace
 		- -
 		- -
 		- How could you add tags to a resource in Terraform (e.g. an AWS instance)? #card